Paella is one of the most popular Spanish Food dishes. But, what is paella, and what makes it one of the most celebrated foods from Spain?

 How to make Paella?

-When you cannot possibly go to your favorite Spanish restaurant to have a pan of authentic paella or when you have a party of people to impress with your cooking skills, knowing how to make a good paella comes handy.
+When you cannot possibly go to your favorite Spanish restaurant to have a pan of authentic paella or when you have a party of people to impress with your cooking skills, knowing how to make a good paella comes in handy.

 Here are the essentials in cooking Spanish paella: